dblanken/cv/README.md

 ## But I don't like some of your sections

 Remove them; it will not display it if the section is not listed.
-If you'd like your own, you'd create a new partial, and call it from the index.html.erb file.
+If you'd like your own, you'd create a new partial, and call it from the index.<type>.erb file.